A Rising Tide Lifts All Boats

 STAG expects retention for the full year 2016 to be approximately 70%.
 From an operation standpoint, STAG's cash NOI for the quarter grew 10% from the prior year and same store cash NOI grew approximately 3.4% over the same period.

-STAG's Core FFO grew by 9% compared to the third quarter of 2015, and on a per share basis Core FFO was $0.40 per share, an increase of approximately 2.6%.
-On November 2nd STAG's Board of Directors approved a dividend increase to $0.40 per share annually.
+STAG's Core FFO grew by 9% compared to the third quarter of 2015, and on a per share basis, Core FFO was $0.40 per share, an increase of approximately 2.6%.
+On November 2nd, STAG's Board of Directors approved a dividend increase to $0.40 per share annually.
 The company has raised the dividend every year since going public.
 Here's a snapshot of the company's historical earnings and dividend growth:

 A Rising Tide Lifts All Boats